weewx/weewx/docs_src/reference/weewx-options/engine.md

 #### archive_services

 Once data have been processed, services in this group archive them.
+There are two, and they talk to each other only through the `NEW_ARCHIVE_RECORD` event:
+`StdArchiveGenerator` turns LOOP packets into archive records and emits the event, `StdArchiveStore` listens for it and writes to the database.
+Either one can be replaced on its own.
+An extension that builds records some other way takes the place of the generator; a second `StdArchiveStore`, given another data binding, saves the same records to another database.

+`weewx.engine.StdArchive` does both jobs in one service.
+Configurations written before v5.5 name it, and it behaves as it always has.

 #### restful_services